erroronline1/qualitymanagement/readme.md

 * predefined document packages
 * inventory / stock list
 * default texts for correspondence
-* mail tool
+* serial-mail tool
 * help (simplyfied for me not being english native and should be customized to your own companies comprehension of interwebz and nerd-stuff-thingies)

 # miscellaneous
-* the provided folder structure is not neccessarily your first choice and just a sample. but if you customize that you should change at least the default paths within the vba-macros. this repository also contains sample files for clarification.
+* the provided folder structure is not neccessarily your first choice and just a sample. but if you customize that you should change at least the default paths within the vba-macros
 * even if you don't want to use the assistant, the documents semiautomated version control might be useful for you. on the other hand the assistant is hardly possible to populate without the documents unless you write your own routines for that.
 * i'd recommend an educated access-management. it may be a good idea to store docm-templates in a folder with restricted access to qm-managers, deputies and ceo, while access to pdfs and the assistant application should be granted for everyone.
 * before implementing this system to your company make sure your decisions for documenting the system itself are reliable (e.g. rows and columns in the list of documents in force in dependency to the vba-macro within the self registering docm-files). otherwise you might have to change a lot of code in a lot of documents. this isn't fun.
 * the assistant is designed to hopefully seamlessly transition into windows 10 fluent design that is still to come to my company as time of writing. styling and icon set was selected. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be.
-* if you have no use for all this, the project might be still interesting in terms of *javascript coding, object handling, creating another javascript framework, office vba with word/excel interaction, writing different file types, dynamic range handling and comparison*
-* this should work for demonstration purposes if you copy everything to a folder `Quality Managment` and open that on a drive assigned the letter e

 # disclaimer
 use at your own responsibility. as this system is or has been in real use with me being responsible, i did my best to make everything flawless. i also tried to make the documentation and comments as meaningful as i could. als always there might be parts that once seemed to be self-explanatory so a little bit of advanced javascript skills might come in handy.